Getting started with coding

 • You can access the REPL (see below)

-Using REPL#
+Using the REPL#

 However, communication can go both ways using REPL.
 This stands for Read - Evaluate - Print - Loop, when activated it stops running any code on the Pico and waits for your input.